 I am Mark Flanders and your facilitator for this online course.
 Welcome to a wonderful course that will introduce the history of graphic design and how it relates to the history of technology, American/European history and the history of art.
 Students will evaluate and critique past and current trends in graphic design.

 A basic requirement is that you should be computer literate, with at least basic knowledge of Internet navigation and email procedures.
-The college can provide some Online and Distance Learning Student Support at Online and Distance Learning.
+The college can provide some Online and Distance Learning Student Support though The Learning Center (TLC).

 Surveys the origin and evolution of graphic design, including the development of typography, advertising, poster design, illustration, corporate identities and trademarks.
 This course is 100% online.